Finding time for writing isn’t easy, especially if you’re just starting out.

 Your writing environment has a huge influence on how your writing sessions flow.
 Will you write in a coffee shop?
 A quiet room?
 Under the stairs?

 Locked in a closet with just your laptop and a light bulb?
 Wherever you choose to write, it should be at least comfortable and a place you can stay focused for long periods of time.
+I’ve found that the idea is to have an environment the triggers “it’s time for writing” as you enter the space.

 My writing space consists of my computer, motivational quotes, and mind maps for my books.